Call for Preliminary Proposals

 Target of Opportunity Hires

-While we expect a majority of approved Cluster Hire proposals to involve searches, we realize that some units may have already identified a candidate who meets the above criteria.
-As such, the CRC invites proposals for target of opportunity hires that would not require a search.
-We request that the submissions include the candidate’s cv and a preliminary proposal of 500 words or less, This proposal will explain how the candidate’s work exemplifies one or more of the above four characteristics and reflects the strategic priorities of their department.
-Such proposals may also relate previous efforts, if any, for securing such a hire; indication of the likelihood that the candidate will accept an offer; indicate potential avenues of collaboration with other units; and identify existing resources or infrastructure that may support this position.
-Target hire proposals will be evaluated through the same staged process outlined above and in accordance with noted Cluster Hire criteria.
+The CRC also invites proposals for target of opportunity hires that would not require a search.
+We request that the submissions include the candidate’s CV.
+Such proposals will speak to the above criteria and may also relate previous efforts, if any, for securing such a hire and indicate the likelihood that the candidate will accept an offer.
+Target hire proposals will be evaluated through the same criteria outlined above and in accordance with noted Cluster Hire criteria.
 All target hires must follow their School’s procedural guidelines for target hires.

 All searches will be expected to use the Interfolio search system, unless an exemption is requested and approved in advance.
-Target of opportunity hires that are approved this fall need not use this system.
+Target of opportunity hires that are approved need not use this system.

-Both search and target of opportunity proposals that are not approved this year may be rolled over as requests for next year.
+Both search and target of opportunity proposals that were not approved in the first round may be resubmitted again.

 Cluster hires lines will be funded as follows: 100% by the central fiscal unit (CFU) for years 1-4; 50%/50% by the CFU and the School for years 5-7; in year 8, the Schools will absorb 100% of the cost.
 To retain faculty, Schools may apply to the cluster hire retention fund.
 Should the faculty member leave the University the line will revert to the CFU.